 Here's a killer bird helmet for you fans of the feathered heros!

-You can either download the files, print, trace and cut your own cardboard or visit my Esty shop and purchase the kit and I'll cut the pieces for you!
+You can either download the files to laser cut or print, trace and cut your own cardboard or other ~1/4'' material.

 Note: Use gloves to avoid paper-cuts from laser cut cardboard (and hot glue).
 Sand the edges a bit for less risk of injury.

 - PDF file linked above.
 18" x24" (use acrobat to print it to multiple sheets if you are using a smaller printer)

 - Three 18" x 24" cardboard sheets (if using the files linked above) OR cut the pieces from a case of beer for a super silly birdman.

 - GLOVES!
 Laser cut edges are sharp!
 Use gloves especially if working the the laser cut kits and hot glue

 - Scissors or a xacto knife